atmin/jtmpl/README.md

 How
 ---

+`jtmpl`:

-`jtmpl` renders Mustache-compatible template using a `model` object and automatically binds fields (`model` properties) and events (`model` functions) to the generated DOM elements.
+1. renders Mustache-compatible template using a `model` object into a valid HTML with added `data-jtmpl` attributes (`Stage1` can be processed at server-side)

-When model changes, DOM is updated and vice versa.

-`jtmpl` accepts tags in HTML comments, so your template can be valid HTML.
+2. using information from `Stage1` binds DOM elements properties to `model` properties, so your model is the [single source of truth](http://en.wikipedia.org/wiki/Single_Source_of_Truth)

+`jtmpl` takes care of the conversion of templates to DOM elements and all the event handling needed to keep them in sync with `model`

 Details